sibears/writeups/CTFZone 2018/HelpMars/README.md

 # Writeup

 ## Googling
-To get the flag you firstly need to find genom sequence of H5N1 virus.
-Unfortunately, there're a lot of variation of this virus, and HW306977 hasn't been indexed by google.
+To get the flag you first need to find genom sequence of H5N1 virus.
+Unfortunately, there are lots of variants of this virus, and HW306977 hasn't been indexed by google.

 So it took some time to find data archive of biology things, and here we found a [record about HW306977](https://www.ncbi.nlm.nih.gov/nuccore/HW306977).